-$33M upgrade expands training, adds housing
+$33M upgrade expands training and adds housing

 Construction of more than $33 million worth of new facilities at Kenai Peninsula College in Soldotna is moving ahead as scheduled, College Director Gary Turner said.